 Personality disorders are recurring patterns of behavior that are harmful to everyday functioning.
 Like social anxiety, people with avoidant personality disorder stay away from social situations.
 They may be afraid to meet new people or take a risk because of the possibility of embarrassment or criticism.
 This can lead to depression, which may make the low self-esteem even worse.
 Without therapy or other treatment, avoidant personality disorder can become a vicious cycle.

 The Difference Between Social Anxiety and Avoidant Personality Disorder

 There’s a lot of overlap between social anxiety and avoidant personality disorder.
 Both disorders cause fear, worry, and shame that can prevent you from enjoying your life and connecting with others.
-Many people are diagnosed with both disorders or have had their diagnosis change from one to the other.
+Many people have a diagnosis of both disorders or have their diagnosis change from one to the other.

 There are a few important differences between avoidant personality and social anxiety disorder, though.